BenJam/prct/CUSTOMISATION.md

 DATABASE_PASSWORD={GENERATED_IN_PLANETSCALE_DASHBOARD}
 ```

-Follow instructions on the PlanetScale site for installing the [pscale CLI tool](https://planetscale.com/features/cli), which you will need to connect to your database for development.
+Follow the instructions on the PlanetScale site for installing the [pscale CLI tool](https://planetscale.com/features/cli), which you will need to connect to your database for development.
 Although you can use SQLite for development, PlanetScale will only allow schema changes and deploys to a non-production database branch, once you are in production mode.
 You must then use their UI to deploy to the main branch.

 Once the database tables are created and seeded (see later) you can optionally connect a GUI tool for management.